MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 ---
 title: View sales insights in Microsoft Teams meeting recap
-description: Discover how to use Sales app in Teams to get sales insights in Teams meeting recaps. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Discover how to use the Sales app in Teams to get sales insights in Teams meeting recaps. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot